5 MBA Courses to Expect as You Advance Your Education

 Designed to develop crucial soft skills in business

 Understanding the technical issues found in a business plan or knowing how to improve efficiency through process changes is great, but you’ll still need to pair that technical knowledge with the universal soft skills needed to make that change happen.
-The MBA program at Rasmussen College keeps skills like communication, critical thinking, diversity and teamwork, ethics and professional responsibility and information literacy at the forefront of course.
+The MBA program at Rasmussen University keeps skills like communication, critical thinking, diversity and teamwork, ethics and professional responsibility and information literacy at the forefront of course.
 You don’t just learn the textbook material—you apply what you’ve learned to realistic scenarios.

 Flexible options for your lifestyle